ONSdigital/eq-survey-runner/doc/architecture/decisions/0006-make-named-lists-a-first-class-construct.md

 ```

 - Removal of `group_instance`, `group_instance_id` and `answer_instance` from answers.
-- Introduction of a `repeat_identifier` that identifies the list item that an answer is related to.
+- Introduction of a `list_item_id` that identifies the list item that an answer is related to.
 - The order of the items in the list definiton will determine display order.
 - The repeat identifier should be a short randomised string (it only has to be unique within the questionnaire).